19_803_full 2.jpg

 Amber Griffiths, LMSW

-Utilizing an empathetic, strengths-based and non-judgmental approach, I work to assist clients on their path to finding comfort and clarity in their relationships with others and with themselves.
-I believe that exploring our attachments, motivations and inner conflicts in a safe context can foster greater self-awareness and personal growth.
-I work to support clients while they learn new techniques in approaching challenges and reinforce the inner well of resources that each client brings with them.
+Life can be hard; you don't have to navigate it alone.
+I place a strong emphasis on building an authentic therapeutic relationship in order to create a safe and protected space.
+Within this space, clients are encouraged to examine their past experiences, feelings, and patterns of behavior in order to bring a deeper awareness to their lives and choices.
+I work to assist clients on their path to finding comfort and clarity in their relationships with others and with themselves.
+I believe that exploring our early experiences, attachments, motivations and inner conflicts in a safe context can foster greater self-awareness and personal growth.
+I work to support clients while they learn new strategies in approaching challenges and reinforce the inner well of resources that each client brings with them.

 8x10-Brooke-001.jpg